A member of the Performance Management examining team provides students with an introduction to environmental management accounting

 - monetary information on environment-related costs, earnings and savings.

 This definition was then adopted by an international consensus group of over 30 nations and thus eventually adopted by IFAC in its 2005 international guidance document on ‘environmental management accounting’.

-To summarise then, for the purposes of clarifying the coverage of the Paper F5 syllabus, my belief is that EMA is internally not externally focused and the Paper F5 syllabus should, therefore, focus on information for internal decision making only.
+To summarise then, for the purposes of clarifying the coverage of the Performance Management syllabus, my belief is that EMA is internally not externally focused and the Performance Management syllabus should, therefore, focus on information for internal decision making only.
 It should not be concerned with how environmental information is reported to stakeholders, although it could include consideration of how such information could be reported internally.
 For example, Hansen and Mendoza (1999) stated that environmental costs are incurred because of poor quality controls.
 Therefore, they advocate the use of a periodical environmental cost report that is produced in the format of a cost of quality report, with each category of cost being expressed as a percentage of sales revenues or operating costs so that comparisons can be made between different periods and/or organisations.
 The categories of costs would be as follows: